 Experiencing the work at home

-“Fronting Motion” consists of two screens and two surround soundscapes (automatically converted to stereo if applicable) facing each other.
-The work is based on two streams of live data: one coming from number plate recognition (ANPR) cameras along the A354, Dorchester-Weymouth, while the other stream will origin in the vessel tracking system around the Nearby Southampton harbour, both in the UK.
-Both data streams will be translated into a surround sound stream and a corresponding visual stream.
-Each stream will be broadcasted through its own url, which makes the piece technically very simple to present and flexible to any given space: it could be exhibited as black box installation for art spaces, but also on two combined screens, of various sizes (computers, smartphones, pads, outdoor projection).
-Thus combined, the two streams create a multiphonic soundscape with two video screens: 1 screen plus surround/stereo represents the traffic flow on land, the other screen plus surround/stereo sound represents the traffic flow at sea.
+“Fronting Motion” consists of two screens and two stereo soundscapes facing each other.
+The work was originally (2014) based on two streams of live data: one coming from number plate recognition (ANPR) cameras along the A354, Dorchester-Weymouth, while the other stream did origin in the vessel tracking system around the Nearby Southampton harbor, both in the UK.
+Both data streams are translated into a surround sound stream and a corresponding visual stream.
+Each stream is broadcasted through its URL, which makes the piece technically very simple to present and flexible to any given space: it can be exhibited as black box installation for art spaces, but also on two combined screens of various sizes (computers, smartphones, pads, outdoor projection).
+Thus combined, the two streams create a multiphonic soundscape with two video screens: 1 screen plus stereo represents the traffic flow on land, the other screen plus stereo sound represents the traffic flow at sea.

 -July 18 – August 16, 2014 University City Science Center’s Esther Klein Gallery.
 Open from 9 a.m. – 5 p.m., Monday-Saturday, 3600 Market Street Philadelphia.
 An opening reception is scheduled for Thursday, July 24 from 6 – 9 p.m.

 -13 – 23 May, Bridport Arts Centre, Dorset, UK (presentation on two screens with stereo sound)

 -17 May Car(bon)Mart 10.30am – 2pm (hands on explanation on how to experience the project at home)

 -Guildhall Square Southampton, Public projection 13 – 15 June (presentation in two sea containers during „Internet of Cars” conference)

 “Fronting Motion” has been realized in collaboration with: